 Below you can see average premiums for health insurance depending on the state for 27 years old.

-There is a lot of debate over healthcare in the USA.
-A short stay in the hospital can cost you a fortune even with good health insurance.
-Surgeries are often don’t paid by the insurances too.
+There is a lot of debate over healthcare in the US.
+A short stay in the hospital can cost you a fortune, even with good health insurance.
+Surgeries are often don’t paid for by the insurance too.

-Health care is a big business in the USA and it earns money from residents when in Germany insurance companies are the main clients of the hospitals.
-Whereas the health insurance companies in Germany are largely non-profit and run by the government.
+Healthcare is a big business in the US, and it earns money from residents, while in Germany, insurance companies are the main clients of the hospitals.
+Meaning they pay most healthcare expenses for a patient.
+At the same time, the health insurance companies in Germany are mainly non-profit and run by the government.

-Cost of living ranges in both countries, for some items and services you will pay less in Germany than in the USA and another way.
+The cost of living ranges in both countries.
+For some items and services, you will pay less in Germany than in the US and another way around.

-Overall it’s hard to say where life is cheaper, both countries are just too diverse.
-Many Americans who live in Germany say that living costs in the US will are lower.
-But it also can be more expensive in the USA if you are in cities like New Your or San Francisco.
+Overall it’s hard to say where life is cheaper.
+Many Americans who live in Germany will say that living costs are lower in the US.
+But it also can be more expensive in the US if you live in cities like New York or San Francisco.
 It’s all very relative.

-In general fuel, cars, clothing, electronics, and other “stuff” are more expensive in Germany.
-Health care, education, and public transportation are cheaper in Germany.
+Fuel, cars, clothing, electronics, and other “stuff” are more expensive in Germany.
+Healthcare, education and public transportation are cheaper in Germany.

-The cost of living in Germany is relatively low in comparison to other western countries.
+The cost of living in Germany is relatively low compared to other western countries.
 The capital Berlin ranked as the 106th most expensive city out of 200 rated worldwide.
-Salary normally more than compensate your living expenses.

-For example, the average costs for a family with one kid will be around 2,300 EUR – 3,000 EUR highly depending on which region you live and of course your lifestyle.
+For example, the average monthly expenses for a family with one kid will be around 2,300 EUR – 3,000 EUR and highly depend on the region and the lifestyle.

-A family of four will need on average 3,800 EUR per month to live a comfortable life.
+A family of four will need on average 3,800 EUR per month to live a comfortable life in Germany.